How Does Pool Algae Form? Understanding the Science Behind It

 Stabilizer Problems

 Both too little and too much cyanuric acid create algae-friendly conditions.
 Without adequate CYA (below 30 ppm), chlorine dissipates rapidly in sunlight, leaving periods of insufficient sanitization.
-Conversely, excessive CYA above 100 ppm causes chlorine lock, where measured chlorine levels appear adequate but aren't effectively sanitizing the water.
+Conversely, excessive CYA above 100 ppm over-stabilizes the water, where measured chlorine looks adequate but is far less effectively sanitizing the water.

 Environmental Factors Accelerating Formation